Explore Churchill & it’s Rich History

-This year I had the opportunity to visit an area that not many get a chance to.
-Way up north in Canada, just off the Hudson Bay, is a small town called Churchill.
+This year I had the opportunity to explore Churchill, an area that not many get a chance to.
+It’s located way up north in Canada, just off the Hudson Bay.
 We went up there specifically to see polar bears in their natural habitats.
 This small town has about 900 residents, but the population increases greatly during the bear season with the tourists that come in (not to mention the bears!).
-Its nickname is the ‘Polar Bear Capital of the World’.
+Its nickname is the ‘Polar Bear Capital of the World‘.
 This town is also a great place to go to see Beluga Whales and the Northern Lights, but we went for the bears!
 However, getting to explore Churchill was an added bonus!

 The reason so many bears make their way here is due to the way the currents in the bay flow that helps make this the first place where the ice starts forming.
 The river also begins to create pieces of ice that it essentially spits out into the bay.
 So, with the ice forming here first, the bears migrate here to start getting out on the sea ice for the winter.